Cybernetic-Ransomware/Animals_Healthcare_Application/doc/14_adr_aws_eks_deployment.md

   demo/rehearsal environment, not a second production system.
 - CI never deploys here automatically; every rollout is a deliberate manual act — slower than `overlays/home`'s auto-sync, which is the point.
+- **The design was rehearsed end to end on a real EKS cluster (2026-09-06/07, `eu-central-1`, commit `30c8948`)** and torn down cleanly (`terraform destroy` — 65 resources; no orphaned ALB / EBS / NAT / EIP).
+Three EKS-only behaviours surfaced and are now folded into the `overlays/aws` design (details in `kubernetes/README-aws.md`):
+  - *gp3 `WaitForFirstConsumer` vs sync-wave* — the base app PVCs at wave `-3` deadlock ArgoCD on EKS (nothing binds them until a consumer schedules at wave `0`); the overlay patches both PVCs to wave `0`.
+  - *ReadWriteOnce co-location* — `app-private-pvc` is RWO and mounted by both `ahc-app-backend` and `celery-worker`; the overlay co-locates them with a `colocation-group` label + `requiredDuringSchedulingIgnoredDuringExecution` pod affinity on `topologyKey: kubernetes.io/hostname`, no hardcoded node name.
+  - *EBS CSI IAM gap* — the iam module's bundled EBS CSI policy snapshot lacks `ec2:DescribeInstanceTypes`; `irsa.tf` adds a one-action inline supplement.
+- TLS/HTTPS against a real ACM certificate + owned domain was **not** exercised (the rehearsal ran HTTP-only, domainless, with live-only `ALLOWED_HOSTS="*"`); that path remains untested.

 ### Keywords
 - EKS,